R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 !!!
 Note

-    The enclave's sealed state should ideally be stored in a database and committed as part of the same transaction that processes outbound mail from the enclave, which is why the sealed state parameter is a byte array and not a file path.
-More information about this can be found [here](persistence.md).
+    The enclave's sealed state should ideally be stored in a database and committed as part of the same transaction that processes outbound Mail from the enclave.
+This is why the sealed state parameter is a byte array and not a file path.
+You can find more information about this [here](persistence.md).

-The second command line parameter is for the URL to the [key derivation service (KDS)](kds-configuration.md).
+The second command line parameter is for the URL to the [Key Derivation Service (KDS)](kds-configuration.md).
 You can leave out this parameter if your enclave doesn't use KDS.

 Call `enclaveHost.start`: